pkmntrainerblue/polishedcrystal/README.md

 **Pika Papow**
 (Electric attack that never misses.
 Power is based on friendship.)

-Exclusive to Partner Pikachu; You can find the new tutor NPC in the pokemon centers of Goldenrod, Ecruteak and Cianwood.
+The above four are exclusive to Partner Pikachu; You can find the new tutor NPC in the pokemon centers of Goldenrod, Ecruteak and Cianwood.

 **Rising Volt**
 (Electric attack that does double damage if used in a thunderstorm.)